-Here are some principles for Integrating Community Based Learning into the curriculum.
-At Occidental college CBL classes aim for reciprocity that results in beneficial experiences for the class as well as for the community.
-Community projects, and often syllabi, are designed jointly by faculty and community partners.
+We aim for reciprocity that results in beneficial experiences for both our CBL classes and our community.
+Community based learning projects, and often syllabi, are designed jointly by faculty and community partners.

 Principles For Integrating Community Based Learning Into Courses

-2) Do not compromise academic rigor.
-Service is designed to enhance academic learning, with input from community partners.
+- Do not compromise academic rigor.
+CBL components are designed to enhance academic learning, with input from community partners.

-5) Determine how community service is to be graded, and establish this with clarity in the syllabus.
+- Determine how CBL components are to be graded, and establish this with clarity in the syllabus.
 What percentage of the total grade is to be given to the community project?
 Will the community project be graded by reports from community partner?
 Student’s journal?
 Other?

 Option Within a Course